zikunz/tp/docs/UserGuide.md

 #### 2.2.8.
 Discover the most popular item(s): `items stats`

-If you would like to gain some useful insights from the sales history since you start using easyLog, the `items stats` feature will let you know the most popular item(s) and you are reminded you stock up find the item(s) with the highest demand and try to stock up item accordingly.
+If you would like to gain some useful insights from the orders history since you start using easyLog, the `items stats` feature will let you know the most popular item(s) ordered by customers.
+You will also be reminded to stock up.

 Note:
-> 📄 Item fields (i.e., `p` and `s`) must be lower-case. <br>
+> 📄 There can be multiple items which are the most popular.
+This happens when more than one items have most number
->
+> If tie <br>
+> 📄 If the item no longer exists <br>

 ### 2.3.
 Orders